Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Introduction

+As a consequence of Theorem \ref{thm:LochNess} we derive the following description of isoperiodic leaves in the unmarked stratum \(\Omega\mathcal M_1(1,1,-2)\).

+\begin{cor} If \(\mu=(1,1,-2)\), then the isoperiodic leaf $\mathfrak{ML}(\,\rho,\,\mu\,)$ naturally comes with a non-trivial isometry of order two whose quotient corresponds to the isoperiodic leaf \(\mathfrak{L}(\,\rho,\,\mu\,)\) in \(\Omega\mathcal M_1(1,1,-2)\), the unmarked stratum.
+Its metric completion is a half translation surface biholomorphic to the unit disk \(\mathbb D\) endowed with a quadratic differential having infinitely many simple zeros and at most a simple pole. \end{cor}

-In fact, for a generic unmarked leaf (when $\Gamma$ is a lattice in $\mathbb{C}$), we construct an explicit biholomorphic map to the Teichm\"uller space $\mathcal{T}_{1,1}$, which is conformally a disk.
-Given a translation surface $L$ (possibly of infinite type), a homeomorphism $f:L\to L$ is called \emph{affine} if it is given by an affine map in each local coordinate defining the translation structure.
-The derivative of an affine homeomorphism is a well-defined element in $\textnormal{GL}^{+}(2,\mathbb{R})$, and the set of all such elements is the \emph{Veech group} of $L$.
-See \S\ref{sec:translation} for an equivalent definition.
-We also determine the Veech groups of isoperiodic leaves for stratum $\mathcal{H}(1,1,-2)$, which are surprisingly large.
+In fact, for a generic unmarked leaf (when the image of $\rho$ is a lattice in $\mathbb{C}$), we construct an explicit biholomorphic map to the Teichm\"uller space $\mathcal{T}_{1,1}$, which is conformally a disk (see \S\ref{sec:conf_geom}).